aws/aws-dotnet-deploy/site/content/overview/about.md

 AWS Deploy Tool has the following capabilities:

 * **Compute recommendations for your application** – Get recommendations about the type of compute best suited for your application based on the application type.
-* **Dockerfile  generation** - The tool will generate the Dockerfile .... if needed, otherwise an existing Dockerfile will be used.
+* **Dockerfile  generation** - The tool will generate a Dockerfile if needed, otherwise an existing Dockerfile will be used.
-* **Auto packaging and deployment** – Auto-generate IAM roles and permissions your application requires, build the deployment artifacts, generate a deployment CDK project, provision the infrastructure and  deploy your application to the chosen AWS compute.
+* **Auto packaging and deployment** – The tool builds the deployment artifacts, generates a deployment CDK project, provisions the infrastructure and deploys your application to the chosen AWS compute.
-* **Repeatable and shareable deployments** – Persist configuration settings and AWS Cloud Development Kit (CDK) project used to deploy your application.
+* **Repeatable and shareable deployments** –The tool persists configuration settings and AWS Cloud Development Kit (CDK) project used to deploy your application.
 You can also version control them and share with other team members for repeatable deployments.
 * **Help with learning AWS CDK for .NET!** - Once you are ready to start exploring, the deployment tool will help you gradually learn AWS tools like CDK that are used under the hood.
 It generates well documented/organized CDK projects that you can easily start modifying to fit your specific use-case.
-* **Extensibility (Build your own deployment recipes)** - Promote organizational best practices across the company.
-You can extend the recommendation engine by defining your own deployment recipe that fits your deployment ecosystem, but using our specs for deployment.
-Custom recipes are NuGet packages which can be added to any .NET codebase, and will be incorporated into the included recommendation engine to provide the opinionated deployment.

 ## Availability
 ### ... in .NET CLI